 This course will examine the leadership role of the nurse as one that influences the health of individuals, families, and communities.
 Focus of course content is on leadership skills as they apply to leadership potential.
 Leadership theories are examined and applied to promote ethical care and effective leadership during times of conflict.
-For Class 177 and lower: Prerequisite: PC700; Prerequisite or concurrent: N405

-For Class 180 and higher: Prerequisite: Admission to ADN Bridge Entry Option
+Prerequisite: Admission to ADN Bridge Entry Option